kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 - Bk1: ?

+For each of the following scenarios, choose the most appropriate treatment option from the list above.

 ### Q65
 A 38-year-old type 1 diabetic patient presents with a deep ulcer over the head of the first metatarsal.
 It is painless and on further examination he has decreased sensation in the whole of the foot.
-#### Answer:
+#### Answer: A. Compression bandaging - ?

 ### Q66
 A 65-year-old presents with a large circumferential ulcer just above the medial malleolus.
 She has marked lipodermatosclerosis around the ulcer.
 Her ankle–brachial pressure index (ABPI) is 0.56.
-#### Answer:
+#### Answer: D. Revascularisation - ?

 ### Q67
 A 71-year-old presents with a large circumferential ulcer over the shin.
 There is a smaller ulcer over the medial malleolus.
-The leg has an inverted champagne bottle appearance.
+The leg has an *inverted champagne bottle appearance*.
 A duplex scan shows patent deep veins and good flow in the posterior tibial and dorsalis pedis arteries.
-#### Answer:
+#### Answer: A. Compression bandaging - ?

 ### Q68
 A 69-year-old smoker has had a long-standing ulcer on the medial aspect of his right leg.
 It measures 4 cm in diameter.
 Recently it has become increasingly friable.
 The edges are thickened and raised and on further examination he has palpable right inguinal lymph nodes.
-#### Answer:
+#### Answer: B. Debridement - ?

 ### Q69
 A 71-year-old heavy smoker attends clinic with a painful, deep, punched-out ulcer on the dorsum of his right foot.
 On inspection he has some hair loss on the right shin compared with the left, and the right leg is cool to touch.
-#### Answer:
+#### Answer: C. Excision - ?

 Q70-74: Theme: Surgically Important Organisms